VXP2-1988/VXP2-1988.github.io/_posts/2022-05-26-blog-plans.md

 categories:
 tags: meta
 ---
+Overall I'm fairly pleased with Jekyll.
+It was easy to setup and I like the markdown support for easy editing.
+I'd like to craft a mission statement to guide the rest of this summer.
+I'm more effective when I have a goal to focus on.

 Finished setting up the blog, it's 17:00 now.
 Have basic navigation and tag system.
 I'd like to do a few things to improve it:

 * Category system?
-* Display page titles when clicking on post.
+* <s>Display page titles when clicking on post.</s>
 * Better About page.
 * Better navbar.
 * All tags overview page, linked to navbar.
-* Add some images.
+* <s>Add some images.</s>

-Overall I'm fairly pleased with Jekyll.
-It was easy to setup and I like the markdown support for easy editing.
-I'd like to craft a mission statement to guide the rest of this summer.
-I'm more effective when I have a goal to focus on.